Certora/Documentation/docs/user-guide/getting-started/running.md

 # Running the Certora Prover

-The `certoraRun` utility simplifies the verification process by invoking the Solidity compiler and then sending the job to Certora’s servers.
+The `certoraRun` utility simplifies the verification process by invoking the contract compiler (e.g., Solidity) and then sending the verification job to Certora’s servers.

 The most commonly used command is: